jaantollander/masters-thesis/content/35_monitoring.md

 A separate metadata table reduces data bloat and makes it easier to alter its schema later.
 We can join the metadata table and time series table during queries.

-For the `identifier`, we use *Universally Unique Identifier (UUID)* because it is standardized and has explicit support for namespaces.
+For the *time series identifier*, we generate a *Universally Unique Identifier (UUID)* because it is standardized and has explicit support for namespaces.

-For the `timestamp`, we should always use datetime with the *Coordinated Universal Time (UTC)* timezone instead of local timezones to avoid problems with having to convert between different timezones.
+For the *timestamp*, we should always use datetime with the *Coordinated Universal Time (UTC)* timezone instead of local timezones to avoid problems with having to convert between different timezones.

-The time series table is a *TimescaleDB hypertable* with *indices* for efficient queries, *chunks* by chosen time interval for improved performance, a *compression policy* to compress data that is older than specified time to reduce storage, and a *retention policy* for dropping data that is older than specified time to limit data accumulation or for privacy and regulatory reasons.
+The time series table is a *TimescaleDB hypertable* with *indices* for efficient queries, *chunked* by a chosen time interval for improved performance, a *compression policy* to compress data that is older than specified time to reduce storage, and a *retention policy* for dropping data that is older than specified time to limit data accumulation or for privacy and regulatory reasons.
 The metadata table is regular PostgreSQL table.

 ## Monitoring client
 The monitoring client calls the appropriate command (`lctl get_param`) as explained in Section \ref{querying-statistics}, at regular observation intervals to collect statistics.
-The time at which the call was made is the `timestamp`.
+The time at which the call was made is the timestamp.
 The observation interval should be less than half of the cleanup interval for reliable reset detection.
 Smaller observation interval increases the resolution but also increase the rate of data accumulation.
 We used a 2-minute observation interval and 10-minute cleanup interval.